singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

-# Setup and run daemon
+# Setup and Run Daemon

 ## Get the Latest Binary

-Download the latest Daemon [from official github releases page](https://github.com/singnet/snet-daemon/releases/latest) or use terminal.
+Download the latest Daemon [from the official GitHub releases page](https://github.com/singnet/snet-daemon/releases/latest) or use the terminal.

-Select the file on the github page for your operating system and architecture and download it.
+Select the file on the GitHub page for your operating system and architecture and download it.
 Or copy the link to the desired file and change it in the examples below:

 :::code-group